2208Prathamesh/HeroOS-v.1.0.0/README.md

 # HERO OS

 ## Overview
-Skyport is an open source panel for managing and operating game servers and applications built using Node.js with Express and Dockerode.
-[Click here to join our Discord.](https://skyport.privt.xyz/)
+HeroOS is an open source Operating System for managing and operating Windows inspired os online OS Server and applications built using Node.js with Express and Dockerode.
+[Click here to Contact.](https://skyport.privt.xyz/)

 ## Installation
 You can read our documentation at [skyport.dev](https://skyport.dev)